-- Buy a used car.
-While some car loan lenders only allow you to purchase a used vehicle under a certain age, you can finance nearly any car you want with a personal loan.
-This includes classic vehicles and used cars of any age and condition.
+- Buy older or specialty used cars.
+Getting a personal loan for a used car gives you more vehicle options.
+Car loan lenders typically only allow you to purchase a used vehicle that is up 7 to 10 years old.
+However, you can finance nearly any car you want with a personal loan.
+This includes classic vehicles and used cars of any age or condition.

 - Variety of lenders.
 You may find a wider range of lenders and loan options if you look for an unsecured personal loan from an online lender, rather than solely comparing car loans.

-Choosing a personal loan to finance a car has downsides as well.
+Choosing a personal loan to buy a car has downsides as well.
 Here are some of the drawbacks to consider:

 - No add-ons.
 Car loans usually offer car specific extras — extended warranties and service plans —that generally aren’t available with personal loans.

-Here are three situations where you might benefit more from a personal loan than a car loan.
+Here are 3 situations where it might make sense to use a personal loan to buy a car instead of a typical car loan.

 - You’re buying from a private seller.
 Many car loans come with restrictions on where you can buy your car.
-If you’re interested in buying a car from a friend — or someone you found on Auto Trader — you might have an easier time getting a personal loan.
+If you’re interested in buying a car in a private sale from a friend or from an individual on a car buying platform, like Kijiji or Auto Trader, you might have an easier time getting a personal loan.